nikaido-shinku/TexasHoldem/README.md

 # Credit
-- Most of the prebuild are based on the source code of former CS3110 assignments at Cornell.
+- Most of the prebuild are based on the source code of previous CS3110 assignments at Cornell.
 If there is any violation of academic integrity, I will modify immediately.